 - Did you invest time in personal growth projects?

-Reading a book with daily meditations before writing your daily journal is a great way to meditate on subjects that you'd not think about in your day-to-day.
-I for example read "The Daily Stoic" from the Kindle App, which gives me a daily subject to meditate on.
+Reading a book with daily meditations before writing your daily journal is a great way to meditate on subjects that you'd otherwise not think about in your day-to-day life.
+For example, you could read "The Daily Stoic" from the Kindle App, which will give you a daily subject to meditate on.
 There are many more such books with short daily meditations.
-Here a couple:

 - The Daily Stoic - Ryan Holiday